Dhola Post: 1986 Sumdorong Chu standoff

 Since 1962, India and China had not returned to Namka Chu until 1986.

 In that year, the Chinese forces entered the south of the Sumdorong Chu valley and set up semi-permanent structures at the pasturage of Wangdung.
 Taking up locations on multiple heights, Indian troops were able to strategically occupy the high ground near Sumdorong Chu.
 India and China formed a new line of actual control along the Namka chu, and the actual control line turned from the downstream to Khinzemane.
+India occupied and fortified it's positions at higher elevation at Lungro La area, which includes several posts such as Kyapho Post (Ashish Top Post) and Pankang Teng Tso (PTSO) lake Post.